jamesgurung/timetable-calendar-generator/README.md

 }

 ```
+Note that all times will be set in the `Europe/London` timezone.

 #### days.csv

 Each teaching day in the school year, in `dd-MMM-yy` format, followed by a numerical week indicator (i.e. Week 1 or Week 2).
-Non-teaching days such as weekends and holidays should be omitted.
+Non-teaching days such as weekends and holidays should not be included.
 This file can be created in a spreadsheet app.

 ```
 04-Sep-19,1